The Expat Autopsy

 - No relocation package.

-- No recycled “10 best countries” advice.
+- No recycled “10 best countries where your problems magically disappear” advice.

-What This Actually Saves You
+What This Helps You Protect

 A bad move abroad rarely fails all at once.